inex/ixp-manager-docs-md/docs/features/route-servers.md

 You first need to add your route servers to the **IXP Manager** routers database.
 See [this page on how to do that](routers.md).

 Typically an IXP's route server service will have a dedicated ASN that is different to the IXP's own management / route collector ASN.
 As such, you need to add a new *internal* customer to IXP Manager.

+**You are strongly advised to use / request a 16-bit ASN from your RIR for route server use.
+If you do not, you will be unable to offer your members standard community based filtering.**

 Here's an example from INEX for our *route server #1*:

 ![Route Servers INEX Customer](img/rs-inex-customer.png)